exercism/javascript/exercises/concept/custom-signs/.docs/instructions.md

 ## 2. Build a birthday sign

 Implement the function `buildBirthdaySign(age)` that accepts an age and based on the age will determine part of the message on the sign.
-If the age is 50 or older, the sign will include the word _old_, otherwise the sign will include the word _young_.
+If the age is 50 or older, the sign will include the word _mature_, otherwise the sign will include the word _young_.

 ```javascript
 buildBirthdaySign(45);